GuiRocDuarte/NBAgames/README.md

 # NBA Games

 Exploratory analysis of the 2010 to 2023 NBA seasons.
+I used Python and SAS to explore the data.